Adedotun-Adepoju/football-stats-pipeline/README.md

 ###### Orchestration:
 Airflow was used to orchestrate the data extraction from the api, ingestion of data and transformation using dbt cloud.

+###### Data ingestion:
+Football Data is gotten by making api requests to api-football.com.
+The response gotten is then transformef to a sutiable format and loaded into GCS buckets before loading to bigquery.
+All of these are managed with Apache Airflow with various DAG files:
+- DAG team_info_dag: To ingest general information about Premier league clubs.
+This DAG is only scheduled to be triggered once every year as these info do not change frequently
+- Dag statistics_dag: To ingets latest data about english premier league clubs on the games played, goals scored and conceded, and bookings.
+This DAG is scheduled to be triggered every week as the english premier league matches happens every weekend.

+##### Transformations with DBT